elthariel/cookbook-bind/README.md

 ## License and Author

-Copyright: 2011 Eric G. Wolfe
+Copyright: 2011 Eric G. Wolfe, 2016 Julien 'Lta' BALLET

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.